John I. Baker: Women's suffrage

 Baker was an outspoken advocate of the right of women to participate in the political process in Massachusetts.
-In a September 12, 1876 address at the Women's-Suffrage State Convention of Massachusetts, the delegates issued a statement condemning Baker's political opposition, writing that "..neither the Republican nor Democratic party cares for the cause of women's-suffrage" and urging like minded allies to vote for Baker based on his pro suffrage views.
+In a September 12, 1876, address at the Women's-Suffrage State Convention of Massachusetts, the delegates issued a statement condemning Baker's political opposition, writing that "..neither the Republican nor Democratic party cares for the cause of women's-suffrage" and urging like minded allies to vote for Baker based on his pro-suffrage views.
 Baker was a member of the Prohibition party.

 Divisionists

-Baker was a firm advocate and supporter of the Town of Beverly, Massachusetts.
-Noting that the neighborhood of Beverly Farms wished to divide (Massachusetts parlance for secession) from Beverly, Baker worked against division as a Selectman for the Town.
+Baker was a firm advocate and supporter of the town of Beverly, Massachusetts.
+Noting that the neighborhood of Beverly Farms wished to divide (Massachusetts parlance for secession) from Beverly, Baker worked against division as a selectman for the town.
 Specifically, Beverly Farms residents stoked by wealthy summer visitors from Boston complained of high taxes, lengthy commutes between their village neighborhood and Beverly's downtown, poor representation, and the undesirable extension of public transportation into the village.
-The Divisionists of Beverly Farms attempted to divide four times from the Town of Beverly up until 1887.
-In their final attempt, they were unsuccessful when Oliver Ames, the Governor of the Commonwealth, vetoed their appeal as a result of a very public bribery scandal affecting the Massachusetts Legislature's Committee on Towns.
+The "divisionists" of Beverly Farms attempted to divide four times from the town of Beverly, trying each year from 1886 until 1890.
+In 1887, they passed the Massachusetts House and Senate but Oliver Ames, the governor of the Commonwealth, vetoed their appeal as a result of a very public bribery scandal affecting the Massachusetts Legislature's Committee on Towns.

 In Swindell's 2021 analysis "The Crisis of the Commonwealth in Beverly's Civil War", Swindell argues that Division was a tax haven methodology employed by wealthy landowners where they would take up residence in a town with lower taxes to escape one with higher taxes (Boston).
 The local residents were beholden to the wealthier visitors for their livelihoods and thus agreed to argue for division.
 It was, Swindell argues, one of the best examples of money in politics.